hirengondhiya/name_snake_game/documentation/development-plan.md

 The goal of the game is to feed the apples produced by the game to the snake without hitting boundaries of the wall and without running over itself.
 Each time the snake is fed with an apple it grows by one unit.

-The application recognizes two command-line parameters.
+The application will recognize two command-line parameters.
 1. -username:
     This optional parameter can be used to pass username to the game.
     Usage ruby index.rb -username="name of the user"